openstack/manila/doc/source/adminref/network_plugins.rst

     `neutron_net_id` and `neutron_subnet_id` from the Manila configuration file and uses one network for all shares.

+  1.3 `manila.network.neutron.neutron_network_plugin.NeutronBindNetworkPlugin`.
+    This driver waits for active binding and fails if a Neutron port can't be bound or an error occurs.
+This plugin is useful for agent based binding (like OVS with docker driver) and fabric binding where real HW reconfiguration is taking place.
+The existing
+    `NeutronBindSingleNetworkPlugin` is a combination of 1.2 and 1.3.

   When only a single network is needed, the NeutronSingleNetworkPlugin (1.2) is a simple solution.
 Otherwise NeutronNetworkPlugin (1.1) should be chosen.